pypa/distlib/docs/overview.rst

 * The package ``distlib.scripts``, which allows installing of scripts with adjustment of shebang lines and support for native Windows executable launchers.
+* The package ``distlib.locators``, which allows finding distributions on PyPI (XML-RPC or via the "simple" interface) or local directories.

 Python version and platform compatibility
 -----------------------------------------